httptoolkit/httptoolkit-server/README.md

     * Running `npm run start:web` there to start the UI without its own server.
     * Opening `http://local.httptoolkit.tech:8080` in a Chromium-based browser

-A few tips:
+A few things to be aware of:

-* New interceptors need to be added to `src/interceptors/index.ts`.
-They will also need to be added to [the UI](https://github.com/httptoolkit/httptoolkit-ui).
+* If you're looking to add a new interceptor, those also need to be registered in `src/interceptors/index.ts`, and will also need to be added to [the UI](https://github.com/httptoolkit/httptoolkit-ui) to make that available.
 * Tests (both unit & integration) can be run with `npm test`, or `npm run test:unit`/`npm run test:integration` to run just the unit/integration tests.
 * Note that the integration tests assume the required applications are installed and some docker images are already pulled.
 See [ci.yml](.github/workflows/ci.yml) and the [build-base](https://github.com/httptoolkit/act-build-base/) image for an example of how to set this up (or just run the tests, look at the errors, and install whatever's missing).
+* If running the server in serious use (self-hosting, or long-term ongoing development) you probably want to set a `HTK_SERVER_TOKEN` env var with a random key, and pass this similarly to the UI as an `authToken=<token>` URL parameter.
+This is useful because the API is very powerful (it can launch arbitrary applications on your machine).
+The API only listens on localhost and blocks CORS requests, so strictly speaking this shouldn't be necessary, but it is useful as a stronger guarantee & defense in depth.
+This is handled automatically in the production desktop app.